Group-Aware Partial Model Merging for Children's Automatic Speech Recognition: Group-Aware Partial Model Merging

 \section{Group-Aware Partial Model Merging}

-In this work, we introduce GRAPAM, a novel approach inspired by several complementary lines of research: the demonstrated benefits of age-dependent ASR models \cite{lu2022improving,lilles2025fine,hamalainen2014improving}, the emerging success of model merging in children’s ASR \cite{shankar2025selective}, the divide-and-merge paradigm introduced in DAM \cite{tan2021novo} and recent advances in partial fine-tuning techniques \cite{rolland2024introduction}.
-GRAPAM is designed to improve performance on children’s speech by addressing speaker variability in a parameter-efficient manner through model merging.
-The method comprises four core stages, as illustrated in Figure \ref{fig:figure}.
+We introduce GRAPAM, a novel method that combines insights from several complementary research directions: prior evidence for the effectiveness of age-dependent ASR models \cite{lu2022improving,lilles2025fine,hamalainen2014improving}, recent progress on model merging for children’s ASR \cite{shankar2025selective}, the divide-and-merge paradigm of DAM \cite{tan2021novo}, and advances in partial fine-tuning for parameter-efficient adaptation \cite{rolland2024introduction}.
+GRAPAM targets children’s speech by mitigating speaker related variability using parameter-efficient fine-tuning followed by model merging.
+The approach consists of four stages, illustrated in Figure~\ref{fig:figure}.
+Let $\mathcal{D}$ denote the training dataset of size $N$, defined as $\mathcal{D} = {(x_i, y_i)}_{i=1}^N$, where $x_i$ represents the input speech signal and $y_i$ denotes the corresponding transcription.